Long Island Drug Crime Attorneys Serving Suffolk & Nassau Counties

 Police have the legal authority to run sting operations to stop drug crimes.
 But if a law enforcement officer pressures someone to commit a crime that they would not have otherwise committed, it is known as entrapment.
 Typically, an entrapment defense is most persuasive when the drugs in question were the property of the state.
 There are many defense tactics in drug-related cases.
 Other defense strategies include:

 - Planted drugs

 - The substance is the property of another person

 At The Matera Law Firm, we have years of experience in successfully defending our clients.
-If you are being charged with an offense, our accomplished drug crime lawyers will work tirelessly to secure a positive outcome for you.
+If you are being charged with an offense, our accomplished New York drug crime lawyers will work tirelessly to secure a positive outcome for you.

 Contact the Experienced Long Island Drug Crime Lawyers at The Matera Law Firm Today

 Do not face a drug-related allegation on your own.
 Reach out to the premier drug crime lawyers in Long Island, NY.
 Our team of legal professionals has over 25 years of combined experience.
 New York has some of the most severe drug-related penalties in the nation.
 Fortunately, the drug crime lawyers at the Matera Law Firm have a track record of defending clients against criminal allegations.
 Contact us today to schedule a free consultation to discuss the facts of your case.
 Follow us on Facebook for daily updates!